-- Level 1 Quoted prices (unadjusted) in active markets for identical assets or liabilities that the reporting entity can access at the measurement date. - Level 2 Inputs other than quoted prices included within Level 1 that are observable for the asset or liability, either directly or indirectly. - Level 3 Unobservable inputs for the asset or liability.
+- Level 1 Quoted prices (unadjusted) in active markets for identical assets or liabilities that the reporting entity can access at the measurement date. - Level 2 Inputs other than quoted prices in active markets included within Level 1 that are observable for the asset or liability, either directly or indirectly. - Level 3 Unobservable inputs for the asset or liability.